dochy-ksti/dochy/dochy_manual/src/b3_conversion/conversion.md

-### Version Awareness
+### Conversion

 Dochy File System forces the diff files to be placed with an archived source JSON5 file in the same directory.

-When the source is modified, diff files will be invalid unless the source file at the time is preserved, and Dochy File System makes sure the corresponding archive file is always preserved in the same directory.
+When the source is modified, diff files will be invalid unless the source file at the time is preserved, and Dochy makes sure the corresponding archive file is always preserved in the same directory.

 When the source is modified, we'll have the current and old source files.
-Since we can get the old and current type data from them, we can adjust the old data to be compatible with the current version.
+Since we can get the old and the current type data from them, we can adjust the old data to be compatible with the current version.

 In Dochy, if a variable is removed in a new version,